-Various capabilities, such as bulk upload and numerous lightboxes, are included in the software to let you upload, store, centralize, manage, and track all of your digital assets.
+The software includes various capabilities, such as bulk upload and numerous lightboxes, to let you upload, store, centralize, manage, and track all of your digital assets.

-However, with all that being said, the best solution for your DAM totally depends on your budget, your business size, and the features you are looking for.
+However, the best solution for your DAM totally depends on your budget, your business size, and the features you are looking for.

 That’s it!
 This is pretty much everything that you need to know about digital asset management in 2021.

 I am sure that you may now have a better idea about DAM, its benefits, its key features, and the top solutions of DAM that you can consider.

 In this generation, where everything is getting digital, it’s crucial to have a system that can manage all your digital assets, saving your time and money.